puppetlabs/puppetlabs-splunk_hec/README.md

 SSL Support
 -----------
 Configuring SSL support for this report processor and tasks requires that the Splunk HEC service being used has a [properly configured SSL certificate](https://docs.splunk.com/Documentation/Splunk/latest/Security/AboutsecuringyourSplunkconfigurationwithSSL).
 Once the HEC service has a valid SSL certificate, the CA will need to be made available to the report processor to load.
-One could add the CA to Puppet's trust, or just make the CA file available on the puppet-server (/etc/puppetlabs/puppet/splunk\_hec/splunk\_ca.cert works).
-Either option is supported.
+The supported path is to install a copy of the Splunk CA to a directory called `/etc/puppetlabs/puppet/splunk_hec/` and provide the file name to `splunk_hec` class.

 One can update the splunk_hec.yaml file with these settings:

 ```
-"ssl_verify" : "true"
-"ssl_certificate" : "/etc/puppetlabs/puppet/splunk_hec/splunk_ca.cert"
+"ssl_ca" : "splunk_ca.cert"
 ```

 Or create a profile that copies the `splunk_ca.cert` as part of invoking the splunk_hec class: